nieldk/blackmagic-cardputer/README.md

 # back on the Cardputer keyboard:
-emulate                          # or swd_scan for a real target attach 1 flash /sdcard/firmware.elf       # reads the file you just dropped usbmode dual                     # optional: back to dual-CDC
+emulate                          # or swd_scan for a real target attach 1 flash firmware.elf               # reads the file you just dropped usbmode dual                     # optional: back to dual-CDC
 ```